-Some statements in this EL policy are referenced in other ELs (e.g. hiring process and staff evaluations) and this will no doubt be noted in the work of the Policy Review Committee.
+Some statements in this EL policy are referenced in other ELs (e.g. hiring process and staff evaluations).

 There are two components to the Council's assessment of a monitoring report:

 - i.
 Assessment of whether the Superintendent has made a reasonable interpretation of the Council's policy; and - ii.
 Assessment of whether the Superintendent actually has demonstrated achievement of a reasonable interpretation of the policy.